JoshuaMarden/BTC_Analyser/README.md

 on BTC price.

 SARIMAX is then performed.
 Users are allowed to input specific p, q, and d values or use a rnage to look for the best combination.
 Lag can also be introduced.
 A forecast is also generated but is invalidated by high p-values.
+The optimisation method used is Broyden-Fletcher-Goldfarb-Shanno Algorithm with a maximum of 500 iterations allowed which is slow.

 Each time the analyser runs it creates a dated log containing the details of the analysis.
 The log includes plotted data and summaries of each step of the analysis.
 In `docs` there are some files to help the uninitiated